ofiwg/libfabric/man/fi_rma.3.md

 endpoint must be connected to a remote endpoint or destination before fi_read is called.

-## fi_readfrom
+## fi_readv

-The fi_readfrom call is equivalent to fi_read for unconnected endpoints.
+The fi_readv call adds support for a scatter-gather list to fi_read.
+The fi_readv transfers data from the remote memory region into the set of data buffers referenced by the iov parameter.

 ## fi_readmsg